Unidocs1/sphinx_repo_manager/source/getting_started/framework/index.rst

 Service Framework
 =================

-The AcceleratXR service framework is built as an extension and superset of the open source `ComposerJS project <https://composerjs.io>`_.
-In addition to Composer's simple and intuitive language for easily definining REST API services the AcceleratXR framework adds the following built-in capabilities:
+The Xsolla Backend service framework is built as an extension and superset of the open source `ComposerJS project <https://composerjs.io>`_.
+In addition to Composer's simple and intuitive language for easily definining REST API services the Xsolla Backend framework adds the following built-in capabilities:

 * :doc:`Live Scripting System <scripting>`